 Traveling by seaplane to your vacation accommodation is luxury enough for some.
 Traveling by tiny eight-seater seaplane and touching down on the impossibly clear waters surrounding Pulau Moyo requires an entirely new adjective!

-Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 square kilometres of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.
+Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 sq km (135 sq miles) of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.

 Staff appear just that second before you look up to call them, with a glass of chilled white wine they had spotted you enjoying at sunset the night before.
 Leave your tent even for a second and the room is restored to its untouched glory.
 The team of chefs create beautiful dishes three times daily, each served seamlessly by the ever attentive waiting staff.
 Every member of the Amanwana team knows you by name from the moment your plane lands at the jetty and you set foot on the island.